 A last will and testament is the only way a person can explicitly state how they wish their estate to be given away at the time of their death.
-It could explain where money goes to, who should take care of children who are under the age of 18, and so on.
+It could explain things like:

-If there are issues with the will and a reason to contest it, an inquiry will be opened.
-This inquiry is referred to as probate.
+If there are issues with a Will and a reason to contest it, an inquiry will open.
+This inquiry is actually known as a probate.

 The reason why wills are so important is that, if there is no will, it is the government that decides who gets what.
-This can mean adult children get nothing and the spouse gets everything, or it could mean that the deceased’s lifetime partner gets nothing because they were never married.
+This can mean adult children get nothing and the spouse gets everything.
+Or it could mean that the testator’s lifetime partner gets nothing due to their being no marriage.

 Who Can Contest a Will?

 Only a few people can go about contesting a will.
-The spouse, child, cohabitee (lifetime partner) or other person who has been explicitly mentioned in the will can go about learning how to contest a will and make a case.
+The spouse, child, cohabitee (lifetime partner) or another person with an explicit mention in the will can go about learning how to contest a will and make a case.

 On What Grounds Can You Contest a Will?

 There are four main grounds under which you can appeal a will.
-Perhaps you believe that the deceased was not healthy enough or sound of mind to create a will.
-If they have dementia and needed around-the-clock care, for example, at the time the last will was made, then there is reason to doubt its validity.
+Perhaps you believe that the testator wasn’t healthy enough or of sound mind to create a Will.
+Or if they require ’round-the-clock care, for example, when the last Will was made.
+Certainly then, there is reason to doubt its validity.

 Other grounds include a lack of proper execution.
-It must be signed, for example, with two formal witnesses.
-If their lawyers acted as their witness, it could be hard to contest, but if there is doubt in the process an earlier version of the will might be used instead.
+It needs a signature, for example, with two formal witnesses.
+But if their lawyers act as their witness, it could be hard to contest.
+On the other hand, if there is doubt in the process, an earlier version of the will might become valid.

 Of course, suspected fraud or coercion is always a reason to contest a will.
 These are fraudulent activities, though they can be difficult to prove.